The International Rescue Committee (UK registered charity number 1065972) (“IRC”), is committed to protecting your privacy.

 Do we process special categories of data?

-The EU General Data Protection Regulation (“GDPR”) recognises certain categories of personal information as sensitive and therefore requiring more protection, for example information about your health, ethnicity and political opinions.
+The UK General Data Protection Regulation (“GDPR”) recognises certain categories of personal information as sensitive and therefore requiring more protection, for example information about your health, ethnicity and political opinions.

 In certain situations, the IRC may collect and/or use these special categories of data (for example, to provide our services to you if you are a beneficiary since we need to know your health information).
 We will only process these special categories of data if there is a valid reason for doing so and where the GDPR allows us to do so.